 The Big Picture

 Sometimes protecting what is precious means taking decisive action.
 My college isn’t a wonderful place today just because.
 It’s a great place because people have been fighting to make it great all along.
 Justice and equality don’t just happen, they require vision and vigilance.
 This is just a next step in a long journey that we should be proud of.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.